trannguyenhan/Resi/README.md

 ### DESCRIPTION

-Today's data centers man contain tens of thousands of computers with high speed and large capacity.
-In order for these servers to function properly, people must set the topology, routing algorithms, and flow control algorithms...
-One of the most popular topologies that has been used is Fat-Tree.
+Today's data centers may contain tens of thousands of computers with high speed and large capacity.
+In order for these servers to function properly, people must set up the topology, routing algorithms, and flow control algorithms...
+One of the most popular topologies that have been used is Fat-Tree.

 ReSi stands for Reduction Simulation:

 * In this project, we simulate the process of data packet transmission in a data center network:
 * In this simulator, we DO NOT take communication protocols such as HTTP, UDP, TCP ... into consideration.
 * Resi's purpose: to allow developers to install (i) source and destination pairing; (ii) install routing algorithms; (iii) implement flow control algorithms.
 * When running a simulation program (file ThrougphputExperiment.java), it will calculate the throughput value of the transmission process in a certain simulation period.

 Here is the example of a fat-tree topology (k = 4):

 ![4-port fattree](fat-tree-topology.png)

+We generate the communicating pairs according to the following strategies, with the added restriction that any host receives traffic from exactly one host:
+- Stride(i): A host with index x will send to the host with index (x+1) mod 16.
+- Inter-pod Incoming: Multiple pods send to different hosts in the same pod, and all happen to choose the same core switch.
+- Same-ID Outgoing: Hosts in the same subnet send to different hosts elsewhere in the network such that the destination hosts have the same host IDs.

 <hr>